083 229 0456Mon - Fri: 9:00AM - 4:00PM

 Course Structure

-The course has four modules which currently are completed within a 12 month cycle.
+The course has three modules which currently are completed within approximately a 6 month cycle.

 Course Aim